Uber Insurance Policy Limits in Texas

 What is 30 60 25 Insurance in Texas?

-Texas law sets the state minimum liability coverage at 30/60/25, with $30,000 in bodily injury protection for each person involved in an accident and up to a total of $60,000 when multiple people are injured, along with property damage per incident set at $25,000.
-This is the minimum liability insurance coverage limit in Texas, as well as the minimum requirement for a driver not using the Uber app.
+Texas law sets the state minimum liability coverage at 30/60/25, with $30,000 in bodily injury protection for each person involved in an accident and up to $60,000 in total for multiple people, and property damage coverage per incident at $25,000.
+This is the minimum liability insurance coverage limit in Texas and the minimum requirement for a driver not using the Uber app.

 What is an Accident Reconstruction?